 1. LOGO DESIGN

-Main logo design represents all of the important components of Jessica’s brand and the brand keywords – feminine, edgy and loving.
-There’s a mixture of rough/hard (edgy and empowering part of her brand) with soft/feminine (minimalistic, elegant and friendly part of her brand).
+Main logo design represents all the important components of Jessica’s brand – feminine, edgy & loving.
+There’s a mixture of rough (relating to the edgy and empowering part of her brand).
+Mixed with soft, feminine (minimalistic, elegant and friendly part of her brand).

-The hand-drawn, grunge font for Get Styled, as well as the edgy line below Jessica which almost looks like Jessica would use highlighter correlates to the first part of her brand.
-Two hearts and With Jessica element of logo design, related to the soft side.
+The edge line below Jessica and the hand-drawn, grunge font for Get Styled, correlate to the first part of the brand.
+Two hearts and with Jessica element of logo design, related to the soft side.

 3. SUBMARK DESIGNS

 For the submark designs, I created the two different versions.
 The first one has the initials from the alternative logo along with two hearts from the main logo design.

 Below, you can see the first submark in three different colour versions (I couldn’t decide which one I like best!).
 The second submark is my favourite part of Jessica’s brand identity!
 That’s why I use it in my portfolio.
 It contains the initials from the alternative logo as a background for the with Jessica part.

 Her style is minimal with a lot of black and white, but she mixed them with light pink, therefore all those colours play a big role in her brand identity.
 The shades of pink are feminine, yet not too obvious and they show off the empowerment.

 6. BLOG SIGNATURES, FAVICON, PIN IT BUTTON